 Mindshift Backlight 26L Camera Backpack Review

-As I write this, I’m sat on the interisland ferry between the North and South Islands of New Zealand.
+As I write this (October 2018), I’m sat on the interisland ferry between the North and South Islands of New Zealand.
 I’ve already been travelling for a few weeks and have another couple of weeks still to go.
 For equipment, I’m packing the Fuji X-T2 with 18-135 lens together with the Fuji 18-55, 10-24 and 50-200mm lenses.
 I have a set of 8 Kase Wolverine glass filters, Lee Seven 5 filters, 7 spare batteries, memory cards, and a tripod.

 Why am I telling you about all this equipment?
 It’s because I want to talk about the forgotten accessory.
 No, I don’t mean something I forgot to bring.
 I’m talking about something that’s very important to the landscape photographer but which we largely ignore.
 And that’s our camera bag.